yugabyte/yugabyte-db/docs/content/preview/architecture/transactions/concurrency-control.md

 ### Distributed deadlock detection

-In the Wait-on-Conflict mode, transactions can wait on each other and result in a deadlock.
-Setting the TServer gflag `enable_deadlock_detection=true`, runs a distributed deadlock detection algorithm in the background to detect and break deadlocks.
-It is always recommended to keep deadlock detection on when `enable_wait_queues=true`, unless the application/ workload is such that no deadlocks can occur.
+In the Wait-on-Conflict mode, transactions can wait for each other and result in a deadlock.
+Setting the YB-TServer gflag `enable_deadlock_detection=true` runs a distributed deadlock detection algorithm in the background to detect and break deadlocks.
+It is always recommended to keep deadlock detection on when `enable_wait_queues=true`, unless the application or workload is such that no deadlocks can occur.
 A rolling restart is required for the change to take effect.

 Add `enable_deadlock_detection=true` to the list of TServer gflags and restart the cluster.